What is Web Security and Why It Is Important for Your Website?

 What are the types of Web Security Risks?

-Some of the most common types of risk of that arise due to lack of proper Web Security are
+Some of the most common types of risk that arise due to lack of proper Web Security are

 - Malware: Some software that is specifically designed to disrupt, damage, or gain unauthorized access to a computer system.

 - Vulnerability exploits: Cyber hackers can get a chance to access your site and your business information stored on it by exploiting weak areas in a site, with an obsolete plugin.

 - Defacement: It is an attack on a website that changes the visual appearance of the site or a webpage.

-The need for web safety should be taken with a proactive approach, the website is protected from malicious software which is injected into the site to gather data, redirect traffic or even hijack computer resources.
+The need for web safety should be taken with a proactive approach, the website is protected from malicious software that is injected into the site to gather data, redirect traffic or even hijack computer resources.

 By implementing the following best practices, web security is proactively managed, securing your website and visitors, in turn resulting in increased revenue and growth.

-- SSL certificates: SSL certificates protect the data collected by your website, like emails and credit card numbers, as it is transferred from your site to a server.
+- SSL certificates: SSL certificates protect the website data collected by your website, like emails, passwords, user details, and credit card details, etc., as it is transferred from your site to a server.

 - Web application firewall (WAF): It stops automated attacks that commonly target small or lesser-known websites.

-- Website scanner: A website scanner looks for vulnerabilities, malware, and other security problems so that you can mitigate them correctly.
+- Website security scanner: A website scanner looks for vulnerabilities, malware, and other security problems so that you can mitigate them correctly.